The Church Of The Holy City

 You see, the covenant exists in perpetuity because of one thing only: God’s steadfastness.
 The one true God exists; and the choice is ours, whom will we serve?
 Whom will we serve on the day after election day, a month after the new year, five years after getting a new job, a decade after our wedding day, and so on.
 Will we continue to serve the cause of love, of inclusion, of truth, of honesty, of integrity, of courage?

 In the words of Father Thomas Keating: we should begin a new world with one that actually exists.(1) This is what God does with us everyday, and the world through us.
-We renew and renew, we say okay this day, now this day, and now this day we will serve the Lord, making a new world each day with the one that existed before.
+We renew and we renew, we say okay this day, and now this day, and now this day we will serve the Lord, and thus we make a new world each day with the one that existed before.

 Amen.